Herola007/Sales-Data-Cleaning-and-Visualization/README.md

 ![img_nine](https://github.com/Herola007/Raye-Stores-Sales-Data-Cleaning-and-Visualization/blob/main/Steps/2024-10-09%20(9).png?raw=true)
 -This is our second dataset, which has also been transformed using Power Query, with each column appropriately renamed.

-Now to merge the two datasets together we are going to make use of a lookup functions either XLOOKUP or INDEX MATCH FUNCTION to lookup the appropriate values for each OrderId.
-For this project we are going to be making use of Index match so let's jump right into it
+To merge the two datasets, we will use a lookup function—either XLOOKUP or the INDEX-MATCH function—to find the appropriate values for each OrderID.
+For this project, we’ll be using INDEX-MATCH, so let’s dive right into it.